Skip to content

 • Enforce accountability for racial disparities in student outcomes, discipline, and access to opportunities.

-• Codify racial equity in local and state policy to ensure lasting protections beyond shifting federal politics.
+• Codify racial equity strategies in local and state policy to ensure lasting protections beyond shifting federal politics.

 • Secure sustained, equitable funding to resource racial equity strategies, student supports, and diverse educator pipelines.